THE LEADERSHIP INITIATIVE

 Timeline: Complete all requirements within one year.

-President’s Volunteer Service Award: PVSA Gold, Silver, or Bronze level awarded upon successful completion of corresponding leadership track.
+VMA National Service Award: Gold, Silver, or Bronze level awarded upon successful completion of corresponding leadership track. *This award exceeds the standards of excellence, civic engagement, and volunteer achievement as the President’s Volunteer Service Award currently suspended by the federal government.

 Gold